 Our application process is split into three simple steps.

 Register your contact information by submitting part one of the application now.
 We’ll share more details about Gap Year and notify you when it’s time to apply.
-If you’re applying for August or October 2016, you can complete your application now at info.uncollege.org/apply.
+If you’re applying for Cohort 12 which begins October 8, you can start your application now here.

 3. Entry & Enrollment